-Click to Download5 Essex Court currently has 42 members, including seven silks and is a specialist civil chambers.
-It is ranked in Chambers and Partners as a leader in police law.
-Members of chambers appear in the great majority of significant cases and public inquiries and inquests concerning police forces.
+Click to Download5 Essex Court currently has 43 members, including seven silks and is a specialist civil law chambers.
+It is ranked in Chambers UK and Legal 500 as a top tier set and members of chambers have appeared in the great majority of recent significant cases, inquests and public inquiries.

-Chambers offers a well-established pupillage programme which aims to develop the key skills required to succeed at the Bar.
+We offer a well-established pupillage programme which aims to develop the key skills required to succeed at the Bar.
 This commitment to our pupils is reflected both in the structure of pupillage and in the excellent retention rate of our pupils as tenants.
-Chambers also prides itself on providing pupils with a safe, friendly and constructive environment in which to learn and begin their practices.
-This is reflected in Chambers’ in-house advocacy training and a unique talks programme designed to introduce pupils to our areas of work as well as life at the Bar.
+Chambers also prides itself on providing pupils with a supportive, friendly and constructive environment in which to learn and begin their practices.
+This is reflected in our in-house advocacy training and a unique talks programme designed to introduce pupils to our areas of work as well as life at the Bar.

 5 Essex Court’s commitment to training was recognised in the Legal Cheek awards with Chambers winning the inaugural ‘Best Chambers for Training’ Award 2018.
 The award is the result of a survey carried out by Legal Cheek of more than 500 junior barristers, including pupils, at over 60 leading sets about their experience of training at the Bar.
 For more information see the Legal Cheek website.